 Firearms and Deadly Weapons

-First, you probably have noticed decals mounted on RV windows or doors that read: “protected by 2nd amendment” or “Don’t tread on me” flags.
-Though some may look at it as a deterrent, why advertise that you have expensive guns in your RV?
-That, in itself, may place yourself and your RV as a target of theft or worse.
+First, you’ve probably noticed some RVs have decals that read: “protected by 2nd amendment” or “Don’t tread on me” flags.
+They are like a double-edge sword.
+Though they may present as a security feature or crime deterrent, why advertise that you even have expensive firearms in your RV?
+Those 2nd amendment decals may actually make yourself and RV a target of theft and crime.

 Second, if you’re thinking of buying a firearm or other deadly weapon for protection, know the incredible responsibility behind firearm ownership and usage.
 You need to be aware of personal protection laws of each state you’re in and local jurisdictions.
 And, I can’t stress enough that proper training to use a firearm is of utmost importance.